-I’ve spent months talking to people across the constituency and listening to their views about the changes they want to see.
+I’ve spent months talking to people across the constituency and listening to your views about the changes you want to see.
 I’ll put your priorities at the heart of everything I do.
 They include:

 Protecting our NHS